-The Supposed Baby Boom After The Super Bowl Is More Myth Than Truth
+The Baby Boom After The Super Bowl Is Actually Just A Myth

 There is a popular theory that cites the occurrence of a baby boom after the Super Bowl in the winning city — an increase in local births nine months after a victory as a result of celebratory sex on Super Bowl Sunday.
 But is this myth backed by actual hard facts, or is it simply an old wives' tale?
 I, for one, would like to know the truth.